prometheus-net/prometheus-net/README.md

 # EventCounter integration

 > **Note**
-> The output produced by this integration has changed significantly between prometheus-net 6.0 and 7.0.
+> The output produced by this integration has changed significantly between prometheus-net 6.0 and prometheus-net 7.0.
+The old output format is no longer supported.

 [.NET Core provides the EventCounter mechanism for reporting diagnostic events](https://docs.microsoft.com/en-us/dotnet/core/diagnostics/event-counters), used used widely by .NET and ASP.NET Core classes.
 This library publishes all .NET EventCounter data by default.
 To suppress this, see [Suppressing default metrics](#suppressing-default-metrics).